 On a closer look, there are a number of important differences in the regulation of regular and drone pilots.
 Most notably, the Implementing Regulation or any other regulation does not set forth a separate procedure through which a pilot could acquire the necessary license or ratings to conduct certain operations with certain types of UAS in the specific category.
-One's competency to fly in the specific category remote pilot licence" that would always authorize the pilot to fly.
-Rather, the competency requirements of the pilot (and the crew as a whole) are determined through the operational authorization or the standard scenario as part of a holistic assessment.
+One's competency to fly in the specific category is not assessed generally nor independently.
+There is no "specific category remote pilot licence" that would always authorize the pilot to fly.
+Rather, the competency requirements of the pilot (and the crew as a whole) are determined through the operational authorization or the standard scenario52 as part of a holistic assessment.